Cancel anytime

 Bid-Ask Spread

-The bid-ask spread is generally tight, reflecting good liquidity and efficient trading.
+The bid-ask spread varies but is generally tight, reflecting the ETF's liquidity.

 Market Dynamics